nodejs/node/doc/api/tls.markdown

 ## Protocol support

-Node.js is compiled without SSL2/SSL3 protocol support by default.
-These protocols are insecure and could be easily compromised as was shown by [CVE-2014-3566][].
+Node.js is compiled with SSLv2 and SSLv3 protocol support by default, but these protocols are **disabled**.
+They are considered insecure and could be easily compromised as was shown by [CVE-2014-3566][].
 However, in some situations, it may cause problems with legacy clients/servers (such as Internet Explorer 6).
-If you do really wish to use them, please rebuild node.js with `./configure --with-ssl3`.
+If you wish to enable SSLv2 or SSLv3, run node with the `--enable-ssl2` or `--enable-ssl3` flag respectively.
+In future versions of Node.js SSLv2 and SSLv3 will not be compiled in by default.

 ## Client-initiated renegotiation attack mitigation